Upperclassmen Housing Selection Kicks Off, Sparks Mixed Views Among Students

 Others who were also unaware of the changes felt the September start date did not give them adequate time to make an informed housing decision.
 Jonathan Scardon ’26 said he felt “pigeonholed into making a decision now.”

-In an email to The Sun, Karen Brown, senior director of Campus Life Marketing and Communications, expanded on the reasoning behind the earlier timing.
+In an email to The Sun, Brown expanded on the reasoning behind the earlier timing.

 “Our goal with this year’s changes to the housing selection process for rising juniors and seniors was to give these groups their first choice of on-campus housing and reduce the anxiety that resulted from waiting until the spring semester to learn their options on campus,” Brown wrote.
 “This process change helps to align the timelines that students have to explore options both on and off campus.”